deividas-strole/north-pixel-apps/README.md

-# North Pixel Apps Website by Deividas Strole
+# Lake Apps Website by Deividas Strole

-A modern static website for **North Pixel Apps**, created by **Deividas Strole**.
+A modern static website for **Lake Apps**, created by **Deividas Strole**.
 The website is built with simple front-end technologies and designed for fast deployment on **GitHub Pages**.

 ## Overview

-North Pixel Apps is a digital brand focused on modern websites, custom software, and digital growth solutions.
+Lake Apps is a digital brand focused on modern websites, custom software, and digital growth solutions.
 This static website presents the company’s services, team structure, and contact information in a clean, professional, and responsive design.

 The project uses a minimalist black-and-white visual style with electric gradient accents inspired by the following color palette: